threeandthreee/Archipelago/worlds/sadx/docs/setup_en.md

     - Try enabling more options in the yaml, being too restrictive will prevent the world from generating.
 - While playing with Metal Sonic enabled, some checks aren't being sent correctly.
     - Disable the Metal Sonic code, this mod is not compatible with it.
+- Music not being picked up:
+    - Make sure the music files are in the correct format (ADX) and placed in the correct folder.
+    - If it seems like the game is not using your custom music, you can enable the **Show Missing Song Warning** option in the mod settings to check.
+      If a song is missing, a warning message will appear showing the filename of the missing track.